DataFire/Integrations/integrations/generated/google_appsactivity/README.md

   * pageSize `integer`: The maximum number of events to return on a page.
 The response includes a continuation token if there are more events.
   * pageToken `string`: A token to retrieve a specific page of results.
   * source `string`: The Google service from which to return activities.
 Possible values of source are:
-  * userId `string`: Indicates the user to return activity for.
+  * userId `string`: The ID used for ACL checks (does not filter the resulting event list by the assigned value).
 Use the special value me to indicate the currently authenticated user.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.
   * key `string`: API key.
 Your API key identifies your project and provides you with API access, quota, and reports.
 Required unless you provide an OAuth 2.0 token.